silenceboychen/node-cors/README.md

 # node-cors
 Hello there!
-I'm middleware, the CORS for express. you can setting white list to allow cross-domain.
+I'm middleware, the `CORS` for `express`.<br/>
+You can setting white list to allow cross-domain.

 # Installation
 ```